-This Agrément Certificate Product Sheet(1) relates to PolySteel PSI-4000 Series Insulating Concrete Forms (ICF), for use in the formation of loadbearing and nonloadbearing internal, external and separating walls in dwellings and in buildings of a similar occupancy.
+This Agrément Certificate Product Sheet(1) relates to PolySteel PSI-4000 Series Insulating Concrete Forms (ICF), for use in the formation of loadbearing and non-loadbearing internal, external and separating walls in dwellings and in buildings of a similar occupancy.
+Height restrictions apply in some cases.
 (1) Hereinafter referred to as 'Certificate'.